-With bookmakers seeming to be everywhere online and in the media, you have a lot of choice in deciding which bookies to use for your adventures in online betting.
-In response to many user requests, we maintain a list here of bookmakers that in our experience are good to use and have lived up to their promises.
+Bookmakers offers are everywhere online and in the media, and you have a lot of choice in deciding which bookies to use for your adventures in online betting.
+In response to many user requests, we maintain a list of reputable bookmakers that in our experience are good to use and have lived up to their promises.

-There are several bookmakers who are now well-established online and operate in some cases all around the globe.
-All bookies need to obtain the appropriate government licences in each territory or jurisdiction in order to operate in them.
+There are several bookmakers who are now well-established online and operate, in some cases, all around the globe.
+All bookies need to obtain the appropriate government licences in each territory or jurisdiction in order to operate there.
 This is why sometimes you will see a message that they don’t accept customers from your country.

 If there has become a fairly standard feature amongst bookmakers, it has to be Cash Out.
-This is basically where you are offered to take less winnings of a bet before the finish of an event (or in accumulators, events).
+This is basically where you are offered to take a lower amount of winnings a bet before the finish of an event (or in accumulators, events).
 This can be particularly useful if you are really not confident that a team will be able to hold on to a lead in the dying minutes of a match!
 But the bookmakers aren’t silly, so Cash Out is not always available – and sometimes it can become unavailable at the most frustrating times.

 If your chosen bookie does happen to offer cash out, it therefore pays you to be watching your desktop or mobile screen when your matches are being played out.

 We have made efforts to show which bookmakers here are available in your country.
 However, these are subject to change and often do.
 Also, please note that laws regarding betting and gaming vary throughout the world.
 It is your responsibility to ensure that you understand and fully comply with any laws and/or regulations applicable in your own country, state or region.
 All information correct and up-to-date at the time of writing, but be sure to check the terms and conditions of each bookie offer yourself before proceeding.